hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_system_topic_event_subscription.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Messaging.
-Changing this forces a new Messaging to be created.
+* `name` - (Required) The name which should be used for this Event Subscription.
+Changing this forces a new Event Subscription to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Messaging should exist.
-Changing this forces a new Messaging to be created.
+* `system_topic` - (Required) The System Topic where the Event Subscription should be created in.
+Changing this forces a new Event Subscription to be created.

-* `system_topic` - (Required) TODO.
-Changing this forces a new Messaging to be created.
+* `resource_group_name` - (Required) The name of the Resource Group where the System Topic exists.
+Changing this forces a new Event Subscription to be created.

 * `expiration_time_utc` - (Optional) Specifies the expiration time of the event subscription (Datetime Format `RFC 3339`).